CS-5001-Fall-2023/resources/exam_2_review.md

 ## Logistics

 Exam 2 will take place in person on Monday, December 4 from 6-7:40pm.
-It will be 8-12 questions in length.
-You may be asked to define terminology, trace code, explain code, and write code.
+It will be 8-14 questions in length.

+There will be no part 1/part 2 as the first exam.
+Like with exam 1 part 2, you will be permitted to use any resources except Chat GPT, your classmates, and any other friends you would contact via text, email, or other messaging app.
+This means you are free to use the Python interpreter, any notes you have, and any other online resources except those mentioned above.
+You may not, however, copy any part of your answer from any of these resources.
+Any resources used (e.g., a StackOverflow post) must be cited.

+## Question Format

+Here is some general guidance about the kinds of questions to expect:

+- Several questions will ask you to write methods or functions.
+- You may be required to raise exceptions, instantiate objects, and call methods on objects.
+- You may be required to build dictionaries, iterate over dictionaries, add data to dictionaries, or access data stored in dictionaries.
+- You may be required to work with multi-dimensional lists.
+It is advised that you review your image project to make sure you can implement algorithms that operate on matrices.
+- You may be required to use or modify the `Stack` implementation we discussed in class.
+You should be familiar with all of the code we have discussed in class.
+- You may be required to determine the running time (in Big-Oh notation) of a bit of code or an algorithm.
+- You may be required to design a data structure similar to what you did for Project 5.
+You may be required to describe the running time of various operations on the data structure you design.

 ## Topics

 The exam may cover any topics we have discussed this semester.
 It is recommended that you review the Exam 1 study guide as well.
+Topics include but are not limited to the following:

 * Recursion
   - Given a recursive function, describe what it does